UtkarshSoni98/MD/Utilities.md

 #### is_dev_env(registry)
 Checks whether the environment is local or aws

+> Registry requirements: environment

 * **Parameters**

-    **registry** – The registry with all the job parameters
+    * **registry** – The registry with all the job parameters

 * **Returns**

-    True if envrionment is dev else False
+    True if environment is dev else False